Abstract

 Moonlight and the path integrator

-We also see the same full heading changes to both solar- and moonlight-polarisation-pattern rotations when foragers were released halfway to the nest and tested 2m with a larger vector (Solar: –45° rotation: –35.77°/ +45° rotation: 39.42°; Moonlight: –45° rotation: –46.4°/ +45° rotation: 41.9; Figure 7).
-In the Halfway collect & Release condition, this shift significantly decreased at the same testing location, indicating that the vector length and not the testing site dictated this adjustment in cue weighting.
-These findings suggest that under the filter, foragers use any available celestial and terrestrial cues that are still visible, yet the weighting of the polarisation pattern appears to change in accordance with the vector state (Burkhalter 1972; Narendra 2007) and not its test locaiton close to the nest tree, which could be a potentially highly salient landmark.
+We also see the same full heading changes to both solar- and moonlight-polarisation-pattern rotations when foragers were released halfway to the nest and tested 2m with a longer 6m vector (Solar: –45° rotation: –35.77°/ +45° rotation: 39.42°; Moonlight: –45° rotation: –46.4°/ +45° rotation: 41.9; Figure 7).
+In the Halfway collect & Release condition, when vector length was 2m, this shift significantly decreased at the same testing location, indicating that the vector length and not the testing site dictated this adjustment in cue weighting.
+These findings suggest that under the filter, foragers use any available celestial and terrestrial cues that are still visible, yet the weighting of the polarisation pattern appears to change in accordance with the vector state (Burkhalter 1972; Narendra 2007) and not its test location close to the nest tree, which could be a potentially highly salient landmark.
 This leads to several interesting implications.
 First, these ants weight the polarisation cue more highly and perform larger heading shifts when their current path integrator distance is longer.
-These increased shift magnitudes align with the hypothesis that longer accumulated vectors, ants increase the weighting given this cue (Burkhalter 1972; Narendra 2007; Wystrach et al. 2015; Freas et al. 2017b).
-Secondly, these ants are using polarised moonlight precisely the same way they use solar polarisation, meaning that just as polarised moonlight is likely integrated into the forager’s path integrator throughout the night.
-Moonlight polarised light is likely processed through the same visual pathways as polarised sunlight, meaning that these ants can use the same underlying neural architecture for polarised solar light and polarised moonlight cues.
-The only limiting factor would be the navigator’s detection threshold (at least 20% lunar luminance), which can be accomplished through the specialised eye morphology of these ants (Zeil et al. 2014).
+These increased shift magnitudes align with the hypothesis that with longer accumulated vectors, ants increase the weighting given this cue (Burkhalter 1972; Narendra 2007; Wystrach et al. 2015; Freas et al. 2017b).
+Secondly, these ants are using polarised moonlight precisely the same way they use solar polarisation, meaning polarised moonlight is likely integrated into the forager’s path integrator throughout the night.
+Polarised moonlight is likely processed through the same visual pathways as polarised sunlight, meaning that these ants can use the same underlying neural architecture for polarised solar light and polarised moonlight cues.
+The limiting factors to lunar cue use for navigation would instead be the ant’s detection threshold for either absolute light intensity, polarization sensitivity or spectral sensitivity.
+In addition to being dimmer, moonlight is less UV-rich compared to direct sunlight and its spectrum changes across the lunar cycle (Palmer and Johnsen 2015), with sensitivity to green spectrum within polarised moonlight of potential importance for orientation (Yilmaz et al. 2024).

 Polarised moonlight and lunar phase